Grinding coffee beans at home is not really a rocket science. Here’s how you can use whole bean coffee at home – the simple way.

 Buying a coffee grinder

 How to grind coffee beans without a coffee grinder?!
-You can’t.
+Well, you can’t.
 If you want to use coffee beans, you will need to get one.

 The good news is – you don’t have to buy those large professional coffee grinders.
 If you want to brew a few cups in the morning and a few more in the afternoon, small, home-use coffee grinder will do the job.